kvikk-js/kvikk/docs/6-config.md

 ];
 ```

-The config is used by both the Kvikk.js server and the assets build process.
-The kvikk.config.js file will not be bundled up into the browser asset bundle.
+The config is used by both the Hubro server and the assets build process.
+The hubro.config.js file will not be bundled up into the browser asset bundle.

 ## Application